WDI-SEA/notes/15-python/python-intro/crashcourse.md

-# Python Crash Course

-# Python Features and Syntax!
+# Python Crash Course: Features and Syntax!

 Here's the long list of how to get Python to do the things you already know how to do in JavaScript.
 Let's dive right into it.